 The Ice Cubed tour leaves promptly at 10 o’clock a.m. and meets in the parking lot nearest to the glacier at 9:40 a.m.
+The Icewalk in the Afternoon begins at 1:45 p.m. and meets in the parking lot nearest the glacier at 1:30 p.m.
 Please allow adequate travel time to the meeting area, taking into account congestion on the parkway during peak vacation periods.
 Unguided travel on the glacier is not recommended if you miss the group departure time.

 Prior to beginning we will make sure you are properly equipped for our hike.
 No technical skills are required, but there is basic equipment that can make the journey safer and more comfortable.
 We provide a simple, light crampon that will provide better traction and security for walking on the frozen surface.
 We also have boots available for no charge which are much sturdier than tennis shoes, and hats, gloves, and rain gear for protection from the weather.
 A brief consultation about your physical fitness will help to keep expectations clear regarding the days pacing and exertion level.
 Once everybody is ready, we will head up the glacier for a few hours of fun and interesting facts.

-The Ice Cubed tour operates every day.
-The groups generally consist of 12 to 15 people, from ages seven and older.
+The Ice Cubed and Icewalk in the Afternoon tours operate every day.
+The groups generally consist of 12 to 14 people, ages seven and older.
 Due to variable weather conditions and the moderate degree of physical exertion required, the tour is not appropriate for younger children, and we request that you not attempt to carry infants or toddlers in a backpack.
 There isn’t an option for early exit or departure, and other patrons will be expecting the full tour as advertised.

 Morning Icewalks: Depart 10am ( arrive 9:45am)